1996–97 AEK Athens F.C. season: Overview

-A very important season for AEK Athens, since for the first time after 8 years the club was called to play without their coach-leader for the previous years, Dušan Bajević, after his move to Olympiacos.
-AEK played very good football, won the Cup again, has a very good European presence, but in the league it was again in second place, this time behind the team of their former coach.
-In the summer of 1996, with Bajević gone, Michalis Trochanas anointed his until then assistant and former player of AEK, Petros Ravousis, as his successor.
-At the same time, the major shareholder of AEK decided to sell last year's top scorer of the team and the league, Vasilios Tsiartas, to Sevilla, while the contract of Refik Šabanadžović was expired and he followed with Bajević to Olympiacos as well.
-Dimitris Saravakos also left and Spyros Ikonomopoulos ended his career after 19 years of presence at the club.
-On the other hand, the team acquires the rising star, Demis Nikolaidis, while also making some more useful transfers.
+In the summer of 1996 a very important season begun for AEK Athens, since for the first time after 8 years they were called to proceed without their longest-serving manager, Dušan Bajević.
+With the move of Bajević to Olympiacos, Michalis Trochanas anointed his assistant and former player of AEK, Petros Ravousis, as his successor at the team's bench.
+At the same time, the leaguesl's top scorer, Vasilios Tsiartas was sold to Sevilla, while Refik Šabanadžović followed Bajević to Olympiacos, after his contact with AEK was expired.
+Furthermore, since before the end of the previous season, Dimitris Saravakos had decided to depart from the club and Spyros Ikonomopoulos ended his career after 19 years of service.
+On the other hand, AEK among the arrivals was the signing of the rising star from Apollon Athens, Demis Nikolaidis, who turned out the offer of Olympiacos, in order to join the team that he supported from childhood.

-On 17 August, AEK played for the Super Cup against Panathinaikos.
+On 17 August, AEK played in the Super Cup facing Panathinaikos.
 The yellow-blacks took the lead at the 88th minute with Savevski, but they were equalized in the 90th minute by Alexoudis and the match went to extra time.
-Michalis Vlachos was sent off between the 2 goals and AEK played with 10 players for the rest of the match.
+Michalis Vlachos was sent-off between the 2 goals and AEK played with 10 players for the rest of the match.
 The score remained in extra time and the match went to the penalty shoot-out.
 After many penalties were taken, AEK were the eventual winners, with 8–9 and Kopitsis scoring for a second time from the spot.